cilium/cilium/Documentation/cmdref/cilium-operator.md

       --config string                           Configuration file (default "$HOME/ciliumd.yaml")
       --config-dir string                       Configuration directory that contains a file for each option -D, --debug                                   Enable debugging mode
+      --enable-k8s-api-discovery                Enable discovery of Kubernetes API groups and resources with the discovery API
       --enable-k8s-endpoint-slice               Enables k8s EndpointSlice feature into Cilium-Operator if the k8s cluster supports it (default true)
       --enable-metrics                          Enable Prometheus metrics
       --eni-tags map                            ENI tags in the form of k1=v1 (multiple k/v pairs can be passed by repeating the CLI flag) (default map[])